NwCoder21/Linux-Sandbox/Compression/Compression.md

 ![image](https://user-images.githubusercontent.com/107522496/200820060-620adcc3-a9a8-4e7d-98c5-3a4dc94d6ff4.png)

-Here, we compress and archive two fils, test1.txt and test2.txt.
+Here, we compress and archive two files, test1.txt and test2.txt.
 We then move the archive file to the user directory and unzip it.

 ---

-# `zip -r` - Archiving Directroies
+# `zip -r` - Archiving Directories

-Can also compress and archive directories using the `-r` optin with `zip`.
+Can also compress and archive directories using the `-r` option with `zip`.
 For example:

 ![image](https://user-images.githubusercontent.com/107522496/200821406-23c3d84f-63b8-407f-a8c9-6d2d7718cc90.png)